JasonLocklin/Dissertation/General/Introduction.md

 space as before
 [@Dijkerman2003; @Ferber2003].
 Taken together this research
 suggests there is a
-dissociation between occulomotor "looking" and perceptual "seeing," with prisms restoring the former but not the latter [@Striemer2010tpd].
+dissociation between oculomotor "looking" and perceptual "seeing," with prisms restoring the former but not the latter [@Striemer2010tpd].